jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

      The GNU hello program produces a familiar, friendly greeting.
 ```

 The most important line being the __Depends__ option which controls dependencies and can prevent installation if these conditions cannot be met.
 The second component includes the binary or pre-compiled portion of the code.
 Using ```dpkg``` is a clear step above using tarballs and compiling the code yourself.

 Recently with Oracle changing the nature of how Java is supported with the transition from Java 8 and 11 and into the future, concerned companies created their own OpenJDK for download that will be supported.
 One such instance is [Amazon Corretto](https://aws.amazon.com/corretto/ "Amazon Corretto OpenJDK").
 These releases are created in ```.deb``` packages.
 Let's download one and install it using a simple command called ```wget``` or you can open a web browser and download the package and install it manually.
 Click on the link and save the ```.deb``` file on Ubuntu.
 Now using the ```dpkg``` command we can install the package manually (note there may be an error message about a missing dependency).

-> __Example Usage:__
+#### DEB package install example

 ```bash
 # From the command line terminal after you have downloaded the file